 The Content Delivery Network aka CDN is the cluster network connected to each other to serve the static files from the closest data center to the end-user.
 The WordPress has it’s own CDN network known as Photon CDN that sync and serve the images from the WordPress blog.

 However, officially WordPress Photon CDN needs a Jetpack Plugin to support free CDN.
 But, most WordPress bloggers and developers do not prefer installing Jetpack as it’s too heavy.
-Hence, a lot of WordPress user miss the chance to use this free CDN service.
+Hence, a lot of WordPress users miss the chance to use this free CDN service.

 In this article, we are going to learn how to set up the CDN Enabler plugin to use the WordPress Photon CDN address for serving the images via free CDN without installing the Jetpack module.